- Rail Trails/Bike Paths

 Interpretive Wayside Exhibits

 Wayside exhibits can turn a passive visit to a natural area, historic site, or recreational park into a meaningful experience.
 They provide background information and interpretive messages about historic buildings, plant-and-animal communities, and historic events.
 Most waysides are about specific sites that visitors are looking at.
 Photos and illustrations dominate.
 Texts are carefully focused so visitors gain a new understanding about something that may not be obvious.
-Terrabilt wayside exhibits, with durable HPL graphics, are built with sustainable structures that have little impact on the land.
+Terrabilt wayside exhibits, with durable FIA graphics, are built with sustainable structures that have little impact on the land.

 The signage at a trailhead and along a trail varies with the type of use.
 A wilderness trail may have little more than a trailhead identifier with list of key destinations and the distance to them or a warning about backcountry water and fire hazards.
 Urban or regional trails may include a full kiosk installation with a trail map, descriptions of trail conditions, accessibility information, potential hazards (ticks, poison ivy), leave no trace code, and interpretive exhibits.
 Along the trail may be mile markers, guide signs at intersections, site-specific safety information, and interpretive exhibits.